dapphub/erc20-golf/README.md

 # ERC20 Gas golf contest

-To submit your bytecode, simply make a PR to this repo with the _runtime bytecode_[1] of your contract in hexadecimal form.
+To submit your bytecode, simply make a PR to this repo with the _runtime bytecode_[1] of your contract in the file `src/bin_runtime`.
+See other PRs for examples.

+After your PR has been submitted, you can track its progress at https://dapp.ci/erc20-golf/

-Your bytecode must match the specifications defined at [src/spec.md].
-In particular, notice the following things:
+Your bytecode must match the specifications defined [here](src/spec.md).
+In particular, notice the following:

 - The `transferFrom` function must ONLY decrease the allowance of the sender if the allowance is not set to `uint(-1)` (also known as `2^256 -1`, or `115792089237316195423570985008687907853269984665640564039457584007913129639935`).
 In the case `allowance == uint(-1)`, you must leave the allowance as is.
 This optimization saves 5000-20000 gas on most `transferFrom` invocations.

-- The storage variables defining `balances`, `supply` and `allowance` must be at slots 0, 1, and 2, and either follow the [solidity storage convention](https://solidity.readthedocs.io/en/v0.5.12/miscellaneous.html#layout-of-state-variables-in-storage)
+- The storage variables defining `balances`, `supply` and `allowance` must be at slots 0, 1, and 2, respectively and either follow the [solidity](https://solidity.readthedocs.io/en/v0.5.12/miscellaneous.html#layout-of-state-variables-in-storage) or [vyper](https://github.com/ethereum/vyper/issues/769#issuecomment-380957681) storage convention.
+If you use vyper, you must edit the `src/storage.md` file accordingly.

+- For the purposes of this contest, we will not take LOGs into account.
+You can simply omit logging from your token.